hashicorp/terraform-website/content/source/docs/enterprise/private/capacity.html.md

 sidebar_current: "docs-enterprise2-private-installer-capacity"
 ---

-# Private Terraform Enterprise Capacity and Performance (Installer)
+# Private Terraform Enterprise Capacity and Performance

 The maximum capacity and performance of Private Terraform Enterprise (PTFE) is dependent entirely on the resources provided by the Linux instance it is installed on.
 There are a few settings that allow the capacity that PTFE